Pioneer Venus Multiprobe: Spacecraft

 The spacecraft operated down to an altitude of about 110 km before disintegrating.

 Probes

-The spacecraft carried one large and three small atmospheric probes, designed to collect data as they descended into the atmosphere of Venus.
+The spacecraft carried one large and three small atmospheric probes, designed by Senior Scientist and Program Manager Irwin Baker of Hughes Aircraft Company, to collect data as they descended into the atmosphere of Venus.
 The probes did not carry photographic instruments, and were not designed to survive landing – the smaller probes were not equipped with parachutes, and the larger probe's parachute was expected to detach as it neared the ground.
-All four probes continued transmitting data until impact; however, one survived and continued to transmit data from the surface.
+All four probes continued transmitting data until impact; however, one survived and continued to transmit data from the surface, and another transmitted for 2 seconds after landing.

 Large probe

 The large probe carried seven experiments, contained within a sealed spherical pressure vessel.
 The science experiments were: